 Title Insurance = Peace of Mind

-Buying a home will likely be the biggest investment you make in your life.
-Before you close, you'll want to know that no other individual or entity has a right, lien or claim to the property.
+The biggest investment you will make in your lifetime will probably be the purchase of a home.
+Before you close, you will want to know that no other individual or entity has a claim or lien to the property.

 For a modest, one-time title insurance premium, you will receive continuous title insurance protection equal to the purchase price of the property or its current market value.

-The title company searches the title history of the property.
-The title company can usually identify any title problems that may arise and have these problems cleared-up prior to closing.
+The title insurance company performs an extensive search on the title history of the property.
+The title company can usually identify any title problems and have these problems cleared-up prior to closing.

-Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
+Because Real Estate Law is so complex, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
 Your owner's policy will describe the property and outline any recorded limitations on your ownership.
-It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
+It will also cover what the title company is responsible for.
 Typically your title insurance will protect you in the following cases:

 - Contested title — This usually happens when someone who owned or even lived in the home before you claims to still hold an interest.
-In this case, the title insurance company will defend your title and will cost you nothing.
+If this happens, the title company will defend the title and will cost you nothing.

-Carter Financial Solutions can answer questions about title insurance and many others.
+Carter Financial Solutions can walk you through the pitfalls of getting a mortgage.
 Give us a call: 866-840-8745 x2.